hbakkum/resolve-parent-version-maven-plugin/README.md

 that has a parent pom reference, that when it gets installed/deployed, any property placeholders in the parent pom version field will be resolved.

+See this blog post for more details: https://hbakkum.github.io/2017/maven-versioning-in-a-continuous-delivery-pipeline/

 e.g.
 Say we have the following pom: